scalalandio/chimney/docs/docs/cookbook.md

 ### Refined Types

-[Refined Types](https://github.com/fthomas/refined) is a library aiming to provide automatic validation of some popular constraints as long as we express them in value's type.
+[Refined Types](https://github.com/fthomas/refined) is a library aiming to provide automatic validation of some popular constraints as long as we express them in the value's type.

 !!! example